ceeflames/flix/README.md

 # flix
-# A Netflix landing Page and Sign Page.
+# A Netflix landing and Sign Page.
+#Bypass the warning it's a clone Netflix page and not for Phishing lol
 # https://ceeflames.github.io/flix/index.html